ansys/pyansys-dev-guide/doc/source/how-to/packaging.rst

 repository.
 If you enable this feature, when a Dependabot alert is raised for a vulnerable dependency in the dependency graph of your repository, Dependabot automatically tries to fix it.

-In order to enable security updates and notifications for your repository, please go to `Enabling or disabling Dependabot security updates for an individual repository
+To enable security updates and notifications for your repository, go to `Enabling or disabling Dependabot security updates for an individual repository
 <https://docs.github.com/en/code-security/dependabot/dependabot-security-updates/configuring-dependabot-security-updates#enabling-or-disabling-dependabot-security-updates-for-an-individual-repository>`_.